slyall/www-darkmere/README.md

 request.
 Both of those pages are in markdown format in the /content directory.

 Todo:
-I'm also planning to setup this site to deploy via travis
+* I'm also planning to setup this site to deploy via travis
+* Update logo
+* Go though old site and copy any additional pages or photos
+* Add more links
+* Update the front page some more with info on what is here.